google/android-classyshark/README.md

 ## Use cases

 ### Apk Content
-Browse all Android & Java executable files both as standalone or as part of your APK
+Understand the contents of your APK

 * Verify that the business crucial data is properly obfuscated
 * Identify all your app dependencies, both Java and native